jvstokes/DL_Final_Project/README.md

 The main issue we see when creating the pivot-based approach is that in the final model, the Catalan encoder is pretrained to output and be used by a Spanish decoder and similarly, the Italian decoder is pretrained to use outputs from a Spanish encoder.
 This mismatch is addressed in our step-wise model.

-By freezing the encoder during our Spanish $\rightarrow$ Italian training, we ensure the encoder is still modeling Catalan.
+By freezing the encoder during our Spanish &#8594; Italian training, we ensure the encoder is still modeling Catalan.
 However, in our results, these did not manifest themselves into an improvement in either BLEU or TER.
 Rather, we saw a worse performance using this technique.
 This is a rather unexpected result when compared to other reports using similar implementations (Kim et al., 2019).
 Likely, this is due to a fault in our code.
 It is rather involved to freeze an entire encoder using OpenNMT especially the attention layers.

 ### 7.2 Telephoning leads to compound error